DeViL303/MultiServer3-NautilusFork/README.md

 # BAR/SDAT/SHARC
 ## Tab 1 Tool 1: Home Archive Creator:

+![image](https://github.com/DeViL303/MultiServer3-NuatilusFork/assets/24411577/297ac8dc-65c2-4056-a4b8-8de8fcc07085)

-### Note: For input it's currently recommended to use drag and drop from windows file explorer as that can handle folders or zip files.
+### Note: For Archive Creator input it's currently recommended to use drag and drop from windows file explorer as that can handle folders or zip files.
 Click to browse function only supports zips currently.

-![image](https://github.com/DeViL303/MultiServer3-NuatilusFork/assets/24411577/297ac8dc-65c2-4056-a4b8-8de8fcc07085)

 ### Usage:
 - Drag in one or more folders and choose archive type before clicking Create.
 It should be able to handle large tasks such as 10k objects in one operation.